With our practical tips you can use messengers like WhatsApp in such a way that they bring more success to your online shop.

 Nowadays, companies should be on several messengers in order to be able to address their customers.
 An increasingly popular marketing messenger is Instagram.
 Use the photo network to chat with your followers – via WhatsApp, not Instagram itself.
 This works via so-called Click to WhatsApp Ads.

 Tip: The special ads are available on Facebook and Instagram.
 You can find out more about this in our blog post about the Click to WhatsApp Ads .

 At Christmas and Easter in particular, online shoppers want to know exactly whether their orders will arrive on time.
 You should always communicate such information clearly and bindingly on your product pages.
 In addition, you can offer your customers an important added value via Messenger: inform them “live” about the status of your orders.

 If, for example, an ordered product is packaged and shipped, then send a short message out via messenger.
 Will the package arrive at the customer soon?
 Inform him about this too.
-If the product has arrived successfully, then send the invoice or the payment request (for example, when purchasing on account) via WhatsApp, Facebook Messenger or similar channels.
+If the product has arrived successfully, then send the invoice or the request for payment (e.g. when purchasing on account) via WhatsApp, Facebook Messenger or similar messengers.

 Tip: Try to automate this kind of information.
 For example, ERP and accounting programs can be connected to Chatwerk’s unified messaging solutions via interfaces.

 The processing of customer inquiries and complaints eats up a lot of resources in e-commerce.
 Messenger help you to accelerate the response times of your support.